Basic Inventory Management

 Salvaging

-Salvaging is the act of turning unused gear and salvage items into crafting mats rather than selling them to merchants or putting them up on the market.
-To salvage gear or salvage an item, you will need to purchase salvage kits.
+Salvaging is the act of turning unused gear and salvage items into crafting materials rather than selling them to merchants or putting them up on the market.

 Salvage kits come in various grades.
 Higher grades will have a higher chance to obtain rare materials and retrieve the upgrade component on items.
 If you just want the raw materials for crafting though, even the most basic salvage kit will do.